 - Energy usage

-- Bid adieu to globes, CFLs, and halogen downlights
+- Bid adieu to light globes, CFLs, and halogen downlights

 - Shrink your power bills by over 80%

-- Reduce the risk of household fire with cooler running LED light bulbs
+- Reduce the risk of household fires with cooler running LED light bulbs

 LED Upgrade Process